Facilities

 Most of our anaerobic looping is done in a Coy anaerobic tent in our labs on the 6th floor.
 Just before a synchrotron trip this tent can get a bit crazy!

-We have a second Coy anaerobic tent that houses a Gatan Cryoplunge3 cryoplunger for prepping anaerobic cryo-EM grids.
-(Aerobic cryo-EM samples can be plunged on the EM facility Vitrobot plunger).
+We have a second Coy anaerobic tent that houses a Vitrobot for prepping anaerobic cryo-EM grids.
+(Aerobic cryo-EM samples can be prepared on the EM facility Vitrobot plunger or with the chameleon for blot-free grid preparation).
 We bring our ITC inside this tent when we want to determine binding constants for anaerobic proteins.
 This Coy is also used for growing obligate anaerobic bacterial species.

 We screen crystallization conditions for non-oxygen sensitive proteins using either the Phoenix or NT8 robots in the Structural Biology Service Center located just below us.
 Trays can be imaged at either 18°C or 4°C in Formulatrix imaging hotels.
 Promising conditions can be further optimized on the Phoenix or NT8 using custom screens created on the Dragonfly robot in the Center.

 Building 68 has a home source X-ray diffraction set-up so we can screen our crystals before sending them to the synchrotron.
-This set-up also allows us to collect full datasets at home, including single-wave length anomalous datasets.
+This set-up also allows us to collect full datasets at home, including single-wavelength anomalous datasets.
 We house our UV-Vis microspectrophotometer in the same room so that we can collect spectra on crystals before and after they are in the beam.
-We send our crystals to APS and other synchrotron facilities for final data collection.
+We send our crystals to APS, SSRL.

 We have multiple Linux workstations equipped with 3D graphics cards and monitors so we can easily alternate refinement and inspection of our structures in 3D in COOT.
-We have a new high power workstation specifically designed for processing cryo-EM datasets.
-Our workstations are all connected to our file server that has 160 TB of space for X-ray and EM datasets.
+We have computational resources in building 68 and at the Holyoke computing facility (MGHPCC) for processing cryo-EM datasets.
 We are members of the SBGrid consortium and they ensure that we have the latest version of all of the structural biology software we use installed and ready to use.

 Other facilities we use on campus to characterize our proteins include:

-Department of Chemistry Instrumentation Facility (NMR, EPR, MS)
+Department of Chemistry Instrumentation Facility (NMR, EPR, LC-MS)

-Biophysical Instrumentation Facility (Analytical Ultracentrifugation, circular dichroism spectroscopy, dynamic light scattering)
+Biophysical Instrumentation Facility (Analytical Ultracentrifugation, circular dichroism spectroscopy, dynamic light scattering, mass photometer, NanoTemper Prometheus Panta nanoDSFl Octet R8 Bio-Layer Interferometry)

 Center for Environmental Health Bioimaging and Chemical Analysis Core Facility (MS, LC-MS)